 In the Middle Ages, the Ommegang was a religious procession.
 The name means 'go round a church'.
 The people of Brussels chose the parade as major event for the reception of emperor Charles the Fifth in 1549, who came to present his son, the future Philippe II, to our regions.
 Since 1930 this tradition is renewed.
 Each year, during two days in July, more than 1.400 participants march through the streets of Brussels and on the Grand-Place to remember this major event of the city.

 Every third weekend of September, the Folklore Festival celebrates the Brussels traditions.
 A folk village at the Grand-Place welcomes parades, games, tastings and other activities of folklore associations.
-Each year, a host country presents its folklore and culture to the visitors of Folklorissimo.
+Women, youth and foreign folklore are also highlighted.